kaltura/DeveloperPortalDocs/documentation/Mobile-Video-Player-SDKs/v3_iOS_Analytics.md

 self.player = [PlayKitManager.sharedInstance loadPlayerWithPluginConfig:pluginConfig];
 ```

-</p></details>

 ## Phoenix Analytics Plugin

 This section describes the steps required for configuring the Kaltura Video Player to use the Phoenix Stats Plugin on iOS devices as well as the supported plugin events.
 This will enable you to obtain important statistical information about usage.

-<details><summary>Get Started With Phoenix Plugin</summary><p>
+### Getting Started with the Phoenix Plugin

-To enable the phoenix analytics plugin on iOS devices for the Kaltura Video Player, add the following line to your Podfile:
+To enable the Phoenix Analytics plugin on iOS devices for the Kaltura Video Player, add the following line to your Podfile:

 ```ruby
 pod 'PlayKit/PhoenixPlugin'
 ```

-### Register the Phoenix Analytics Plugin
+##### Register the Phoenix Analytics Plugin

-Register the phoenix analytics plugin in your application as follows:
+Register the Phoenix Analytics plugin in your application as follows:

 >swift